Learn

 A completely configured security group in AWS

-This allows you to connect to your database from within the instance and access your SonarQube deployment publicly.
+This allows you to connect to your database from within the instance and access your SonarQube Server deployment publicly.

-Deploy SonarQube Enterprise Edition
+Deploy SonarQube Server Enterprise Edition

 Check that your EKS cluster is set up with actively running nodes using this command: